General Advice when looking for help

 In addition, Accredited VA Reps usually can template Nexus Letters for you as well, eliminating the need for paying extra for that.
 They do all the work, then your provider can just review and sign most of the time.
 They tend to win a lot of cases the VSO's lose.

-To be frank, some veterans wouldn't have been able to win without a good lawyer in some cases, so paying 7k for a million dollars in lifetime benefits isn't bad.
-However, I still recommend Accredited VA Reps over lawyers for most cases.
-The only time I would use a lawyer would be for a very complex cases such as TERA Appeals case where proving specific base exposures not on the presumption list is a requirement.
-Even with these cases, some Accredited VA Representatives are better than most lawyers with TERA/base exposure appeals (I put myself in that bucket).
+I recommend Accredited VA Reps over lawyers for most cases.
+The only time I would use a lawyer would be for a very complex case such as a Toxic Exposure Appeal where proving specific base exposures not on the presumption list is a requirement.
+Even with these cases, some Accredited VA Representatives are just as good as lawyers (I put myself in that bucket).
 So, compare the win rate, service quality, and cost of an Accredited VA Rep with any particular Lawyer before choosing who will represent you.
 I am not an Attorney (I'm an Accredited VA Rep) but I work hard for my TERA/Toxic Exposure clients.
 I have been told by an attorney, my case work is alot better than most attorneys.
 So, you really do need to interview the Accredited VA Rep or Lawyer to determine if they know their stuff.
 If they are overly formal with you and won't answer your questions, don't hire them.
 Guys that win at high rates don't have to hide behind a mask of formality.

 5. The Nexus Letter companies: I find it a little funny the VSO's (DAV, VFW, and American Legion) like to call ALL of these guys sharks as well.
 Some may be, but for your clarity, not all of them are.
 Some provide straight forward services.
 What these guys do is provide you with a basic medical opinion letter (a Nexus) in support of a claim to help establish service connection.
 You still have to do all the work though and file the claim yourself.
 Some of these companies may be predatory, some may not.
 Some veterans that are good at administrative work use them for a Nexus Letter then file the initial claim or appeal themself.
 The cost can be anywhere from $500 to $1500 per Nexus letter, which could mean multiples adding up quickly if you have multiple issues.
 Again, they don't handle any of your case work, that's all on you.
 It's easy to mess up a case even with their Nexus letters which aren't always tailored like you need them.
 Further, there is no help with overall strategy or filing of the claims as they are not advising you on initial claims, they legally can't, but they don't do that much anyways.
 So, again, it's all on you.

 Getting a Nexus does not mean you'll win.
 All of your paperwork still needs to be organized and your medical must align with the Nexus.
 Usually, veterans seeking a Nexus Letter from these companies should instead be seeking help from an Accredited VA Rep. This is because just the Nexus doesn't put it all together.
 If an Accredited VA Rep knows their stuff, like I said before, they will template the Nexus Letters anyways and in addition, prepare all your supporting documents for your primary care provider.
 This is a more thorough way to go than with a Nexus company.
 Ask the VA Rep how they handle Nexus letters.
 If they can't template whatever you need as part of their service (if they send you to a Nexus Company), don't use them.
-They likely aren not top tier VA Reps, or simply lack the intellectual prowess to template medical opinion letters.
+They likely are not top tier VA Reps, or simply lack the intellectual ability to template a tailored nexus (medical opinion) letter for your provider.
 Top-tier VA Reps are intelligent enough to produce pretty much anything you need legally to help you raise your rating.

-Ok, with all that said, there is definitely a time and place to pay for services: Basically, when you have lost a claim after having filed yourself or with a VSO, or want to file for an increase, that's when more dedicated support comes into play!
+Ok, with all that said, there is definitely a time and place to pay for services: Basically, when you have lost a claim after having filed yourself or with a VSO, or want to file for an increase.
+That's when more dedicated support comes into play!
 That's when you call me as an Accredited VA Rep!
-Finding a TOP-TIER Accredited VA Rep is your best bet to win!
-I can service nationwide remotely.
+Finding a TOP-TIER Accredited VA Rep is your best bet to win a very high rating!
+I can represent you nationwide all remotely.

 Billy R Jackson